 Or, what I’d recommend you do is remove your window AC and clean it thoroughly focusing on the drain pan.

 This helpful video provides a step-by-step tutorial for removing & cleaning a window AC unit without the need for too many tools.

 Plus, by tackling this rather simple DIY task yourself, you’ll avoid what could be a sizeable bill from a HVAC technician, who’ll probably charge you at least 2 hours of labor to repair it.

 An AC water leak is not something you want to deal with on a hot summer day.
 As a technician, it was one job I would hate going to as it involves more than just hitting the reset button.

-As previously mentioned, if you encounter a faulty condensate pump and your not equipped or comfortable replacing it yourself, I'd advise against DIYing it and call in the experts to conduct such complicated refrigeration repair works.
+As previously mentioned, if you encounter a faulty condensate pump and you’re not equipped or comfortable replacing it yourself, I’d advise against DIYing it and call in the experts to conduct such complicated refrigeration repair works.

 While you might be up for around $400-$500 in repair works, it’s not something that you’ll likely experience again if you’re cleaning your air filter on a regular basis.

 The goal is to keep your evaporator coil sparkling clean so that the condensate run-off doesn’t become problematic and obstruct the drain line.

 Just keep it simple and don’t attempt any HVAC DIY work you’re not confident you can complete safely.
 That’s what the pros are for and are always a phone call away.